opensovereigncloud/docs/docs/iaas/kubernetes/csi-driver.md

 ### Volume Attachment

-**ControllerPublishVolume**

-- ControllerPublishVolume is called when a volume needs to be attached to a node
+- `ControllerPublishVolume` is called when a volume needs to be attached to a node
 - Validates the node information and volume capabilities
-- Attaches the volume to the specified node
+- Attaches the `Volume` to the specified node
 - Returns the device path that will be used for mounting

 ### Volume Detachment

-**ControllerUnpublishVolume**

-- ControllerUnpublishVolume is called when a volume needs to be detached from a node
+- `ControllerUnpublishVolume` is called when a volume needs to be detached from a node
 - Detaches the volume from the specified node
-- Performs any necessary cleanup operations
+- Perform any necessary cleanup operations
 - Ensures the volume is properly detached before returning

 ## Volume Expansion

 The CSI driver supports online volume expansion (if allowed by the `StorageClass`), allowing volumes to be resized without downtime.

-**ExpandVolume**

-- ExpandVolume is called when a volume needs to be resized
+- `ExpandVolume` is called when a volume needs to be resized
 - Validates the new size and volume capabilities
-- Resizes the volume in IronCore
+- Resizes the `Volume` in IronCore
-- Updates the filesystem if necessary
+- Update the filesystem if necessary
 - Returns the new size of the volume